Help your children learn and grow with theatre

 Wit Kids, Braybrook

-Enrolments are now open for Wit Kids, Braybrook in 2016.
+Expressions of interest are now open for Wit Kids, Braybrook in 2017.
 Simply fill in the form and we'll be in touch to confirm your child's enrolment.

 Braybrook Community Hub